 They oversee the transportation of the cargo and its packing and loading into the carrier.

-The freight forwarder can prepare and present documents such as the bill of lading, airway bill, etc. They can liaise with overseas customs agents to ensure that the goods and documents comply with local customs regulations.
+The freight forwarder can act as a common carrier and prepare documents such as the bill of lading, airway bill, etc. They can liaise with overseas customs agents to ensure that the goods and documents comply with local customs regulations.
 They can also track the real-time transit of the goods and troubleshoot if required.

 Using their international network, freight forwarders can also advise exporters on legislation affecting international trade, political situation and unrest, and other factors that may affect the movement of goods.
 Given this suite of services, having the right freight forwarder can give a big boost to your export trade.

-These are some important points an exporter can keep in mind while choosing his freight forwarder.
-Evaluating a freight forwarder on these aspects will make the process of choosing one much simpler and effective.
+Here are some important points for an exporter to keep in mind while choosing his freight forwarder.
+Evaluating a freight forwarding process on these aspects will make the process of choosing your agent much simpler and effective.

 There’s no substitute for experience.
 A freight forwarder that’s been in the business for years would have seen it all.
 They would be familiar with port lockouts, dockworkers’ strikes, emergency reroutes, calamities, overseas customs issues.
 They would have exposure to all types of troubleshooting scenarios.
 This experience will help you to improve your delivery quality and timeliness.

 An international freight forwarding company will have contacts across its operational regions.
-Your freight forwarder must have a strong network of agents, affiliations, and partners in the region you are trading.
-A stronger network helps in efficient crisis management and ensures a smoother movement of goods.
+Your freight forwarder must have worked with largest freight forwarding companies and could have a strong network of agents, affiliations, and should have partners in the region you are trading and be in full capacity to provide you with great global freight solutions.
+A stronger network helps in efficient crisis management and ensures a smoother movement of goods, because that’s how the freight forwarding process works.

 Affiliation with recognized international associations like WCA or FIATA (or, closer home, FFFAI) gives legitimacy to the freight forwarder.
 It takes enough financial strength, reputation, track record, and robust internal controls for a freight forwarder to qualify for membership in these organizations.
 By choosing a well-affiliated freight forwarder, you are likely to get better quality service when it comes to the handling and movement of your goods.

-A freight forwarder may have a great reputation, but it should specialize in the service that matters to you.
-For instance, a freight forwarder may be internationally recognized for its top-quality air or sea movements but may have outsourced the surface transport in your country to a below-par sub-contractor.
+A freight forwarder may offer great services according to others, but he/she should specialize in the service that matters to you.
+For instance, a freight forwarder may be internationally recognized for its top-quality air or sea movements but may have outsourced the surface freight in your country to a below-par sub-contractor.

 You also must confirm the area of expertise of the freight forwarder.
 They could be an expert at transporting oil, a specialist in handling hazardous goods, or adept at shipping perishable goods.
 If you plan to ship frozen foods, look for a freight forwarder known for expertise in shipping frozen food.